Canadian stocks to buy and hold

-Using iShares XRE as an example, the top-5 holdings are: RioCan, H&R REIT, Canadian Apartments, Smart REIT, and Canadian REIT (REI.UN, HR.UN, CAR.UN, SRU.UN and REF.UN respectively).
+Using iShares XRE as an example, the top-5 holdings are: RioCan, H&R REIT, Canadian Apartments, Smart REIT, and Canadian REIT (REI.UN, HR.UN, CAR.UN, SRU.UN and REF.UN respectively) at the time of this post.
 Last time I checked those holdings comprise over 60% of the assets in this ETF.
 By owning these top-holdings, this is largely a proxy for all Canadian REITs, so as these companies go so will this ETF and this sector.
 You can save yourself >0.60% MER by owning the stocks directly.

 Own the top Canadian banks